+Check out this Registration Guide for helpful resources and information on registering for classes.
 All degree-seeking students are encouraged to meet with their academic Advisor prior to making course selections.
-New students will register for classes during their scheduled New Student Orientation.

 Students may register online after their first semester of attendance through:

 When registering online, your user ID is required.
+After logging in, select the "Student" tab then "Course Schedule" to select classes to register for.
 Make sure you confirm your registration before exiting so that your registration is saved.
 You may want to print a copy of your schedule.

 Students may register in person on any campus in the Student Services Office.

 Complete and submit the registration form to any Student Services Office.
 You will be given a copy of your schedule once your registration is complete.